sukrutrao/Timetabler/README.md

 **CSVparser**:

 This does not require any setup other than cloning the repository.
-The path where this is cloned will be referred to as `$CSVPARSERROOT`.
+The path where this is cloned will be referred to as `$CSVPARSER_ROOT`.

 ### Building the project
 * Clone the repository